SAFRAN-LAB/HODLR/docs/paper/paper.md

 # Acknowledgements

 The authors were supported by the Department of Atomic Energy (DAE), India and Department of Science and Technology (DST), India.
-The authors would also like to thanks Vaishnavi Gujjula for her valuable comments, suggestions and code edits.
+The authors would also like to thanks Vaishnavi Gujjula and Michael Hartmann for their valuable comments, suggestions and code edits.

 # References